Russell-Ryan/pyLINEAR/README.md

 *Also developed by Russell Ryan.

 > **Helpful Tip:** Since *pylinear* outputs the spectroscopy in an HDF5 file, you might want a user-friendly interface to inspect an HDF5 file.
-I recommend the [HDF Viewer](https://www.hdfgroup.org/downloads/hdfview/), which is free to download (but you will need to register with HDFgroup).
+I recommend [HDFView](https://www.hdfgroup.org/downloads/hdfview/), which is free to download (but you will need to register with HDFgroup).